kpauly2/PinCrawl/README.md

 # PinCrawl
-A simple app to download any Pinterest user's pins to a local directory
+A simple app to download any Pinterest user's pins to a local directory.

 ## Usage
 Simply exectue the jar via command line including a user name argument.